ICHEC/QNLP/Documents/Design/Hamming-sentence-similarity.md

 This example is simple as any state differing from $`\vert 00\cdots\rangle`$ essentially just flips the test when a $`\vert 1\rangle`$ is seen in the training.

-The resulting data in register $`\vert T \rangle$ now encodes the number of different flips between both test and training data; as such, it can be seen as a similarity measure, and such the state with the fewest flips will give the closest meaning to the posed test.
+The resulting data in register $`\vert T \rangle`$ now encodes the number of different flips between both test and training data; as such, it can be seen as a similarity measure, and such the state with the fewest flips will give the closest meaning to the posed test.
 The above example has only a single data set with one flip, that of $`\vert 00100 \rangle`$.
 By decoding the result using the mapping provided earlier, we can see that this corresponds with a meaning of *"Adult(s) sit inside"*.
 We can subsequently see that this data will give a non-zero overlap with $`\vert J \rangle`$.

 There are some remaining questions on implementing this, however.
 Firstly, ensuring that the Hamming distance is encoded correctly, and such that the amplitudes are adjusted to respect the minimal difference has the highest probability of outcome.
 Additionally, if we wish to compare that statement with the previous corpus, we need to determine which statement encoded the resulting data-set --- a problem unless we aim to calculate many overlap integrals.